AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 ## System Prompts and Generating the Completion

 We need to modify the LLM payload for generating the completion to include our new vector search results data.
-We also need to modify the system prompt we use to instruct the LLM on how to generate the completion.
+We also need to modify the system prompt we use to instruct the LLM how to generate the completion.

 1. Back in the **SemanticKernelService.cs** class, locate the **_systemPromptRetailAssistant** variable.
 Comment it out and add our new system prompt, as seen below.